Tape has been around for thousands of years.

 Native Americans waterproofed their canoes with tree resin.

-But over the four decades we’ve spent investigating tape complaints and perfecting sticky formulas for many applications, we’ve found that the problem is rarely the tape alone.
+But after four decades of investigating tape complaints and perfecting sticky formulas for many applications, we’ve found that the problem is rarely the tape alone.

 Why Your Tape Doesn’t Stick – A Checklist